Nekroze/codeforthought/chapter/object.rst

 -----------------------------

 It doesn't end here.
-Depending on you needs and what you language of choice provides you can create powerful base classes or even interfaces that you can use to make your code easily re-usable and even extendable.
+Depending on you needs and what you language of choice provides you can create powerful base classes and object hierarchies or even interfaces that you can use to make your code easily re-usable and even extendable.

 Some languages allow a class to inherit from multiple classes at once.
 In statically typed languages there is often :term:`Templating` which allows for